ericcf/guides/vagrant_for_rails.md

 # How to set up a Rails app development environment on OSX using Vagrant

+These instructions have been tested on 10.10.3 (Yosemite).

 ## Install VirtualBox

 Download it here: http://dlc-cdn.sun.com/virtualbox/4.3.26/VirtualBox-4.3.26-98988-OSX.dmg